CWKSC/multiple-file-pdf-converter/README.md

 >
 > https://github.com/CWKSC/multithread_pdf_converter_backup
 >
-> In fact I don't think it really run in multithread, so I rename it to multiple_file in this repo
+> In fact I don't think it really run in multithread, so I rename it to multiple-file in this repo

 ## Expected output